WFRT/verif/README.rst

   python setup.py install

-verif will then be installed /usr/local/share/python/ or where ever your python modules are installed (Look for "Installing verif script to <some directory>" when installing).Be sure to add this directory to your $PATH environment variable.
+verif will then be installed /usr/local/share/python/ or where ever your python modules are installed (Look for "Installing verif script to <some directory>" when installing).
+Be sure to add this directory to your $PATH environment variable.

 Example